Faith Torrez

 Faith Torrez (born December 9, 2003) is an American artistic gymnast.
 She became a member of the United States national team in 2020 and made her international debut at 2020 Gymnix International, winning two golds and a bronze.

-Career
+She is currently a member of the University of Oklahoma women's gymnastics team.

+Gymnastics career

 Junior

 Torrez began gymnastics in 2008.
 As a junior, she competed at the Women's Junior Olympic National Championships in 2016, 2017, and 2018.
 She won gold on floor exercise in 2017.
 In 2018, she won all-around and balance beam gold, as well as floor exercise silver.
 In 2018, she competed at the Nastia Liukin Cup for the first time and won all-around bronze.
 She was the top scorer on floor with 9.600; her highest score of the competition was a 9.675 on vault.

 Senior

-2019

 Torrez became a senior in 2019.
 She competed at the Nastia Liukin Cup in March, finishing seventh all-around.
 At the American Classic in June, Torrez won all-around gold, finishing first on vault, second on uneven bars and floor exercise, and third on balance beam.
 In July at the GK US Classic, she finished sixth on balance beam and eighth all-around.
 At the US Gymnastics Championships in August, Torrez finished 14th all-around.

-2020

 Torrez was added to the senior national team on March 3, 2020.
 She made her international debut on March 6–8 at Gymnix International.
 With teammates Lilly Lippeatt, MyKayla Skinner and Emily Lee, she won team gold.
 Individually, she captured balance beam gold with a score of 13.966 and uneven bars bronze with a score of 12.966.

-NCAA
+Collegiate gymnastics career

 2022–2023 season

-Torrez made her collegiate debut on January 7, 2023 at the Super 16 Invitational.
+Torrez made her collegiate debut for the Oklahoma Sooners on January 7, 2023 at the Super 16 Invitational.
 She competed on three events, the uneven bars (9.875), balance beam (9.900), and floor exercise (9.950).
 Her scores helped contribute towards Oklahoma's first place finish.
 Additionally she co-won the title on floor exercise.
 As a result she was named Big-12 newcomer of the week.

+2023–2024 season

+At Big 12 Championships, Torrez scored her first perfect 10, helping the Sooners win the team title and winning floor exercise.
+Although the Sooners did not make it to the finals of the NCAA women's gymnastics tournament, Torrez was co-champion on balance beam with teammate Audrey Davis and runner-up on floor exercise behind LSU's Aleah Finnegan.